Namburisaivarma/petstore-api-user/README.md

 # petstore-api-user
-Sample API creation with ndejs and mysql.
+Sample API creation with nodejs and mysql.